-There are many other reasons to have a business bank account including the ability to accept credit or debit card transactions while also simplifying accounting and tax reporting.
+There are numerous reasons to have a business bank account including the ability to accept credit or debit card transactions while also simplifying accounting and tax reporting.
 Plus, having customers send money to business versus your personal bank account makes you much more legitimate in their eyes.
-Having a separate business bank account makes accounting easier, makes you look professional, and provides security in the event of a tax audit or lawsuit.

 Thanks to government regulations, setting up a business account is more involved than getting a personal checking account at the local bank or credit union.
 Plus, many banks require a personal credit score that may be unattainable for many small businesses or side-hustle entrepreneurs.